Pictured above: Beach picnic one week after adopting my dog, Eevee. Photo Credit: Memory captured by my friends, Jordyn and Alexandra.

 Who’s with me?

 I’m interested in exploring these questions (and more) in therapy.
-My background as a Filipina-American immigrant daughter and late discovery NPE has given me a particular interest in conversations about cultural identity, emotional inheritance, and complex family dynamics.
+My background as a Filipina-American immigrant daughter and late-discovery NPE has given me a special interest in cultural identity, emotional inheritance, and complex family dynamics.

 The name of my practice, Heirlooms Family Counseling, is inspired by the concept of a family heirloom.
-A family heirloom is something of value that may be physical (like a handwritten recipe) or non-physical (like a holiday tradition) that gets passed down generations to preserve a family’s history.
-My therapy work seeks to honor and help people have a say in what gets passed up, down, and across generations.
-I believe that when we tend to ourselves and those we call family, we make waves that benefit and heal our local and global communities.
+A family heirloom is something of value that may be physical (like a handwritten recipe) or non-physical (like a holiday tradition) that is passed down generations to preserve a family’s history.
+My therapy work seeks to honor and help people have a say in what is passed up, down, and across generations.
+I believe that when we tend to ourselves and those we call family, we make waves that heal our local and global communities.

 After a day of providing therapy, I remind myself of how important it is to invest in my own well-being.
 Outside of work, I cherish time spent with my loved ones and pets.
 When I’m seeking peace in solitude, I am likely to reach for a book, my watercolor set, or my comfiest shoes to go on a walk.
-I also enjoy practicing yin yoga, meditation, and various forms of energy healing.
+Some of my other joys and interests include live music/performances, animals, writing, yin yoga, meditation, and energy healing.

 I am here to learn all the different ways to love each other well and take care of our earth.
 I am grateful for those who join me in this precious work.